Our business

 All employees are responsible for ensuring that any personal data which they hold is kept securely and that personal information is not disclosed either orally, in writing or otherwise to any unauthorised third party.

 All staff are required to ensure the security of documents or other material / productions when travelling away from the office.
-Documents relating to investigations must not be left unattended, in cars, unless absolutely necessary, and only where this can be stored safely.
-When leaving documents in a hotel room staff must ensure they are secured in the room safe where available.
+Documents relating to investigations must not be left unattended, unless absolutely necessary, and only where this can be stored safely.
+For example, should it be necessary to leave documents in a hotel room, staff must ensure they are secured in the room safe where available.

 It is appreciated that staff may have to take documents with them for the purposes of conducting interviews or undertaking investigations, however as the UK GDPR carries heavy penalties for loss of documents containing personal information, staff should take cognisance of security requirements.

-When travelling away overnight, it may be best for staff to take laptops with them and access documents online, as laptops contain the ability to restrict access via encryption and other security measures such as password protection.
+When travelling away overnight, staff must take laptops with them and access documents online, as laptops contain the ability to restrict access via encryption and other security measures such as password protection.

 9. Working From Home

-Many organisations continue to have staff to work from home, which was introduced during the pandemic.
-While Working From Home was once a legal requirement, staff are reminded to ensure that data protection principles are applied to home working using whatever means possible.
-As the organisation progressed to a hybrid model allowing a combination of working between home and office, the need to ensure the security of information remains crucial.
+Many organisations, including PIRC, allow staff to work from home.
+Staff must ensure that data protection principles are applied to home working using whatever means possible.
+As the organisation has progressed to a hybrid model allowing a combination of working between home and office, the need to ensure the security of information remains crucial.
 Staff can be provided with resources such as lockable cases should they require them to protect the information they hold at home to carry out their duties.
-In addition, staff are also reminded to take care to restrict access to work information, ensuring that family members are protected in not viewing the information we process, which may be upsetting or distressing to them if they were to view it.
-Staff must also not permit others to use the laptop or other equipment provided to them for work purposes, and this can lead to the installation of malware which has the potential to infect the entire network.
+In addition, staff are also reminded to take care to restrict access to work information, ensuring that family members are protected in not accessing the information PIRC process, Staff must also not permit others to use the laptop or other equipment provided to them for work purposes, as this could lead to the installation of malware which has the potential to infect the entire network.

 10. Offences under the UK GDPR